saasbook/AV102/transcripts/week2/what_is_version_control.md

-codebase is really really useful - and and free wikis that everyone can edit and that's just really handy too - but so, before we wax too lyrical about GitHub let's talk a bit more about about git ... and you've probably done some things like this getting set up with your ... with git at different points ... you know you can set up your default name and email I think if we go and have a look down here I've probably got let's got and see git config minus L I can list my config
+codebase is really really useful - and and free wikis that everyone can edit and that's just really handy too - but so, before we wax too lyrical about GitHub let's talk a bit more about about Git ... and you've probably done some things like this getting set up with your ... with Git at different points ... you know you can set up your default name and email I think if we go and have a look down here I've probably got let's got and see git config minus L I can list my config